SAIF: Sparse Adversarial and Imperceptible Attack Framework: Introduction

 SAIF aims to jointly minimize the perturbation magnitude and sparsity.
 We formulate this objective as a constrained optimization problem.
-Previous works propose projection-based methods (such as PGD \cite{madry2018towards}) to optimize similar objectives \cite{croce2019sparse}, however, these require a projection step at each iteration to obtain feasible solutions.
+Previous works propose projection-based methods (such as PGD \citep{madry2018towards}) to optimize similar objectives, however, these require a projection step at each iteration to obtain feasible solutions \citep{croce2019sparse}.
 Such projections give rise to iterates very close to/at the constraint boundary, and projecting the solutions can diminish their `optimality'.
-Additionally, the projection step can be computationally expensive for some constraint geometries.
-Other optimization methods, such as the Alternating Direction Method of Multipliers (ADMM), have also been explored~\cite{xu2019structured}, but are computationally costly for large images.
+Optimization methods such as ADMM \citep{xu2019structured, fan2020sparse} and homotopy \citep{fan2020sparse} have also been explored but have prohibitively long running times for large images.

-To address the aforementioned limitations, we propose to leverage the Frank-Wolfe algorithm (FW) \cite{frank1956algorithm} to optimize our objective.
+To address these limitations, we propose to optimize our objective using the Frank-Wolfe algorithm (FW) \citep{frank1956algorithm}.
 FW is a projection-free, iterative method for solving constrained convex optimization problems using conditional gradients.
-In contrast to PGD attacks, the absence of a projection step allows FW to find smaller perturbations well within the constraint boundaries.
-Throughout the optimization, the iterates are within the constraint limits since they are convex combinations of feasible points.
-Moreover, several algorithmic variants of FW are available for efficient optimization.
+In contrast to PGD attacks, the absence of a projection step allows Frank-Wolfe to find perturbations well within the constraint boundaries.
+Throughout optimization, the iterates are within the constraint limits as they are convex combinations of feasible points.
+Moreover, there are several algorithmic variants of Frank-Wolfe for efficient optimization.

-Furthermore, the benefit from adversarial examples can be maximized by examining the vulnerabilities of deep networks alongside model explanations \cite{ignatiev2019relating, pmlr-v162-wang22e, xu2019structured}.
+Furthermore, the benefit from adversarial examples can be maximized by examining the vulnerabilities of deep networks alongside model explanations \citep{ignatiev2019relating, pmlr-v162-wang22e, xu2019structured}.
 Magnitude-constrained attacks distort all image pixels, leaving little room to interpret the additive perturbations.
-Our proposed attack offers explicit control over distortion magnitude and sparsity.
-This facilitates more controlled and straightforward semantic analyses, such as identifying the top-`$k$' pixels that are critical for fooling DNNs.
+Our proposed attack offers explicit control over the sparsity of the distortions.
+This facilitates more controlled and straightforward semantic analyses, such as identifying the top-`$k$' pixels critical to fool DNNs.